Sheriff, 4 staff charged after inmates abused with stun guns

 Attorney General Sean Reyes in a statement called Cox's alleged actions "unbelievably inhumane" and "a reprehensible miscarriage of justice."
 The attorney general said the actions of the other men were inexcusable.

-Daggett County and the sheriff's office had no comment on the charges or those named in the case, according to an emailed statement from county Public Information Officer Susie Potter late Friday.
+Daggett County and the sheriff's office had no comment on the charges or those named in the case, according to an emailed statement from Potter late Friday.

 State officials began investigating the rural eastern Utah jail earlier this year after Jorgensen reported possible mistreatment of inmates.